nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Glossary

+* **Assessment**: Various gradable component that the TA can add into the module.
+E.g. Class participation, Lab 1, Lab 2 Report
 * **Class Group**: The different types of classes a module has.
 E.g. T01, T02, B01, B02
 * **CLI**: Command line interface
 * **Entity**: A generic object used in TAssist, which can be an instance of Assessment, ClassGroup, Module, or Student